The latest and the greatest........

 Values and Conflicts

 Diverging positions of ideological fractions seem less and less compatible while the number of moderate-minded Germans dwindles.
 Conflicts are exacerbated by systemic aberrations which undermine Germany’s commonwealth and need to be readjusted.
-There is a widespread fear that disenchantment with the political elites, growing (verbal) violence and shrinking cooperativeness among voters may endanger our political stability.
-Christian communities are pulled into this divisive vortex along with everybody else, a reason to take a closer look at current developments.
-In lieu of unproven claims, readily repeated by media channels, we need solid facts produced by scientific studies on conflict related topics.
-In their 4/2021 issue the quarterly “Konfliktdynamik” (Dynamics of Conflicts) gives an overview of present-day scholarly wisdom.
-A long-term project of the Hans-Böckler-Stiftung looks into the main causes for today’s increased social dissonance.
-While most Germans still share common values, their priorities vary. scientists perceived over the last 15 years a notable shift towards a greater diversity of core ethics.
-Apparently 2021 only one in three Germans puts their religion and their faith above other ethical codes, while in 2006 half of the citizens gave their creed precedence.
-Likewise, the commitment to a shared national narrative is shrinking albeit a strong majority of Germans approves of our societies obligation towards the weak and vulnerable.
-Thus in spite of a shared moral code our society becomes more heterogenic.
-This trend dismays many Germans, as traditionally our nation’s culture aims for a widespread consensus.
-Economic issues, namely the distribution of wealth lies at the core of many conflicts, especially after the German reunification when economic welfare varied strongly between western and eastern regions.
-Since 1968 new controversial subjects raised their heads.
-Starting with pacifists, feminists and anti-nuclear power activists young Germans took their protest against mainstream politics to the street.
-They were joined by environmentalists, LGBT+ activists, EU-sceptics, anti-migration movements and protests against globalisation.
-The mega-project of a modern train station called Stuttgart 21 produced a new kind of protesters called “Wutbürger”.
-This were no longer young rebels fighting against the establishment but middle-aged and middle class citizens marching in demonstrations, mainly but not exclusively infuriated by decisions of local authorities.
-Climate change and Corona rules as well as a failing health system and an understaffed educational sector cause further discontent.
-A growing number of constituents loses confidence into their elected leaders and reject compromises negotiated between political parties.
-Even worse, there is widespread discontent with political responsiveness and accountability.
-Finally, many Germans feel left out and rely much less than 15 years ago on their government to deal with their specific issues.
+There is a widespread fear that disenchantment with the political elites, growing (verbal) violence and shrinking cooperation among voters may endanger our political stability.
+Christian communities are pulled into this divisive vortex along with everybody else, therefore let's take a closer look at current developments.
+Rather than unproven allegations readily repeated by the media, we need solid facts produced by scientific studies on conflict-related issues.
+In its 4/2021 issue, the quarterly journal "Konfliktdynamik" (Conflict Dynamics) provides an overview of the current state of scientific knowledge.
+A long-term project of the Hans Böckler Foundation is investigating the main causes of today's growing social dissonance.
+While most Germans still share common values, their priorities vary, and researchers have observed a marked shift towards a greater diversity of core ethics over the past 15 years.
+In 2021, only one in three Germans seem to put their religion or belief above other ethical codes, whereas in 2006, half of Germans put their faith first.
+Similarly, the commitment to a shared national narrative is shrinking, even though a strong majority of Germans agree with our society's commitment to the weak and vulnerable.
+So despite a shared moral code, our society is becoming more heterogeneous.
+This trend dismayed many Germans, as our national culture has traditionally sought a broad consensus.
+Economic issues, namely the distribution of wealth, are at the heart of many conflicts, especially after German reunification, when economic prosperity differed greatly between western and eastern regions.
+Since 1968, new controversial issues have emerged.
+Starting with pacifists, feminists and anti-nuclear activists, young Germans took their protest against mainstream politics to the streets.
+They were joined by environmentalists, LGBT+ activists, EU sceptics, anti-migration movements and protests against globalisation.
+The mega-project of a modern railway station called Stuttgart 21 gave rise to a new kind of protesters called "Wutbürger".
+These were no longer young rebels fighting against the establishment, but middle-aged and middle-class citizens who marched mainly, but not exclusively, because they were angry about decisions made by local authorities.
+Climate change and the Corona rules, as well as a failing health system and an understaffed education sector, are further sources of discontent.
+A growing number of voters are losing faith in their elected leaders and rejecting compromises negotiated between political parties.
+Worse still, there is widespread dissatisfaction with political responsiveness and accountability.
+Finally, many Germans feel left out and rely much less on their government to deal with their specific problems than they did 15 years ago.

 Communication